gapdays/gapdays2017-spring/10_topic.md

 ## Matrices and matrix objects in GAP

-Originally, matrices in GAP where introduced  as lists of lists of equal length with entries in a (usually common) ring.
+Originally, matrices in GAP were introduced  as lists of lists of equal length with entries in a (usually common) ring.
 Advantages of this setup are simplicity and flexibility.

 But there are also disadvantages, for example:

  - it can be expensive to find out if a GAP object is a matrix
- - it  is easy  to  fall  into efficiency  traps  related  to GAPs  type determination of nested lists
+ - it  is easy  to  fall  into efficiency  traps  related  to GAP's type determination of nested lists
  - one cannot store  meta-information about a matrix in a  list of lists (e.g., a ground ring, or various properties and attributes)